Braised Chicken in a Skillet

 5. Step 5:

-Remove the chicken pieces from the pan.
-Put the vegetables in the remaining oil and fat from the chicken.
-Fry them over low heat, stirring, until soft, about 5-7 minutes.
-Add a spoonful of sour cream to the toasting, pour in half a cup of water, mix until smooth.
-Bring the resulting sauce to a boil, stirring constantly.
+Take the chicken out of the pan.
+Add the vegetables to the oil and drippings left behind.
+Sauté them over low heat, stirring, until soft, about 5–7 minutes.
+Stir in a spoonful of sour cream, pour in half a cup of water, and mix until smooth.
+Bring the sauce to a boil, stirring constantly.

 6. Step 6: